ArtifexSoftware/aptest/README.rst

 * Specify package source for releases in `~/.aptest`_.

+  This is done with upper-case versions of the usual package-specifier options, so that different `--release-*`_ options can select different subsets.

   To use local checkouts:

       ``-P PyMuPDF --PRO PyMuPDFPlus --LAYOUT sce --4LLM pymupdf4llm --PDF4LLM pymupdf4llm``